 Journal writing is an excellent resource to help manage the challenges of caring for a loved one.
-There are many studies that discuss the benefits but here is one that sums it up as it relates to the needs of caregivers:
+There are many studies and articles such as https://outwittrade.com/journaling-benefits that discuss the many benefits of therapeutic writing.
+For the benefits as they relate to the needs of caregivers see below:

 According to the University of Rochester Medical Center Journaling for Mental Health: